Home education

 Where can I receive advice or support with home educating?

-If you are considering educating your child at home, you may wish to speak to the Surrey Elective Home Education Team.
+If you are considering educating your child at home, we recommend you speak to the Surrey Elective Home Education Team.

 The following groups may also be helpful: